Marisol2201/holberton-system_engineering-devops/0x00-shell_basics/README.md

   - Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
 - Life is a series of commas, not periods:
   - Write a command that lists all the files and directories of the current directory, separated by commas (,).

+**Advanced**

+- File type: Holberton:
+  - Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0.